gabriel-samfira/gopherbin/README.md

 ## Building

+### Using Go

 You will need at least Go version ```1.13```.

 Gopherbin uses [packr2](https://github.com/gobuffalo/packr/tree/master/v2) to bundle static files within the final binary.
-One of the beauties of Go is the fact that you get a single binary that you can simply distribite and run, without any dependencies.
+One of the beauties of Go is the fact that you get a single binary that you can simply distribute and run, without any dependencies.
 This should be true even with web applications that need to serve up static files.

 Install ```packr2```: